How to Apply

 - Experience as a clinical preceptor, or teaching experience, or clinical preceptor workshop

 - Evidence of patient caseload that reflects full scope of WOC practice

 Clinical Preceptor Manual | Download PDF

 Clinical Preceptor Application | Download PDF

-Note Well: The Rutgers Camden WOCNEP does not provide nor pay for the clinical preceptor as per WOC accreditation processes.
+Note Well: The Rutgers School of Nursing-Camden WOCNEP does not provide nor pay for the clinical preceptor as per WOC accreditation processes.
 However the Rutgers-Camden WOCNEP will assist in the identification and selection of a preceptor.
 Clinical preceptors are required to submit an application to the Rutgers-Camden WOCNEP.
 WOCNEP administrators review and accept the clinical preceptor.
 A contract is signed between Rutgers School of Nursing-Camden and the clinical preceptor’s employer.
 Contracts require time so the sooner the student contacts preceptors the better.
 The program requires 160 hours of clinical practicum.

 WOCNEP students and clinical preceptors will, independently of Rutgers School of Nursing–Camden, negotiate financial arrangements for clinical instruction.
 Students usually pay a fee to the preceptor/institution for the clinical practicum.
 The fee varies widely based on region and institution.